MoigeMatino/data-structures-algorithms-python/binary_tree/leaf_list/README.md

 # leaf list

-Write a function, leaf_list, that takes in the root of a binary tree and returns a list containing the values of all leaf nodes in left-to-right order.
+Write a function, `leaf_list`, that takes in the root of a binary tree and returns a list containing the values of all leaf nodes in left-to-right order.

 ## test_00: